-Based on anecdotes (and Instagram), Cupid’s arrows are forged from aphrodisiacs and alcohol with the choicest combination being chocolate and red wine.
-Unless, of course, your Cupid has a Southern drawl, in which case his quiver will be filled with chocolate and bourbon.
+Based on anecdotes (and Instagram), Cupid’s arrows are forged from aphrodisiacs and alcohol, with the choice combination being chocolate and red wine.
+Unless of course, your Cupid has a Southern drawl, in which case his quiver will be filled with chocolate and bourbon.

 Matching Bourbon to Chocolate